The basics

 A few details to notice:

-• During the reaction, the configuration at the carbon atom flips.
+- During the reaction, the configuration at the carbon atom flips.
 Notice how the hydrogen atoms point in a different direction after the reaction.
+See how that affects chiral substrates by looking at a stereospecific example.

 Chloroethane substitution by fluoride